 All adults need encouragement and support through this journey.
 The community of Christian believers is a place for learning through shared journeys.
 Confirmation, Reception and Re-Affirmation invites participants to make a personal commitment to nurture and practice their faith in daily life.

 Reception Persons presented for Reception are those who have been baptized with water in the name of the Trinity, have previously made an adult public affirmation of faith in any other Christian Communion (either at their Baptism or on a separate occasion) and now desire to live their faith within the fellowship of the Episcopal Church.
 Preparation for reception should include how one practices the faith in the Anglican Communion and how we as Episcopalians live out our Christian mission in community.
 Reaffirmation Reaffirmation is suitable in a variety of situations for baptized people who had previously made a mature decision about their faith, and then later left the church or fallen away from active faith, and now wish to express their revived commitment to the covenant of their Baptism; baptized people who have already made a mature public declaration of faith, and are now experiencing a call from God toward a new growth in faith, commitment, or service, may respond to and affirm that call before the Bishop and the community of faith.
 Reaffirmation is a repeatable rite and should be used after appropriate preparation and with sensitive pastoral discernment.

 Components for Preparation Scripture •The Book of Common Prayer •Service & the Life of the Baptized •Mission & Community •Prayer •Faith & Practice - to include participation in worship, stewardship, Christian ethics, moral decision making and theological reflection •Episcopal polity

-Adults interested in preparing for Confirmation, Reception of Reaffirmation should contact Father Joseph.
+Adults interested in preparing for Confirmation, Reception of Reaffirmation should contact the church office.